Fighting in Gaza could continue through 2024, says Israel

 “We have a duty to defend our people, if not through diplomatic means, then through the force of arms,” Hagari said.
 “The diplomatic window may be short, but it’s still open.”

 On January 2, an Israeli strike had killed a top Hamas leader in the Lebanese capital of Beirut.
-In response, Hezbollah has also launched missiles into northern Israel.
+In response, Hezbollah launched missiles into northern Israel.

 Israel’s announcement came ahead of United States Secretary of State Antony Blinken’s visit to West Asia.
 A key ally of Israel, the US has said that the war in Gaza could spread across the region if military operations are not toned down.